 So, let us see how much is a tonsillectomy:

-How Much Does It Cost to Get Your Tonsils Removed Privately without insurance?
+How Much Does It Cost to Get Your Tonsils Removed Privately Without Insurance?

-Tonsillectomy may cost from $3200 up to $10000 if you go privately without insurance, where the average cost is around $4000.
+Tonsillectomy may cost from $3200 to $10000 if you go privately without insurance, where the average cost is around $4000.
 However, most insurance companies will cover tonsillectomy if you have medical proof, such as strep throat, recurring tonsillitis, or swollen tonsils that affect your breathing.

 What is tonsillectomy cost with insurance?

 Some insurance packages cover 100% tonsillectomy.
-On average, for $3500 tonsillectomy cost, you need to pay around $500 out of pocket.
+On average, for a $3500 tonsillectomy cost, you need to pay around $500 out of pocket.
 Currently, for the cost of tonsillectomy of $3200 at Medicare, you would pay out of pocket $428.

 What is included in the package?